marktsuchida/ssstr/README.md

 that break up strings at arbitrary offsets (such as `ss8_copy_substr()`, `ss8_set_len()`, or `ss8_replace()`) need to be used with care so as not to end up with partial encoding sequences.
-Also, string search and comparison will not take into account possible Unicode canonical equivalents.
+Also, string search and comparison will not take into account Unicode canonical equivalents.

 ## Usage